Why Is Forging Better Than Machining?

 Machining is a process that removes metal from the main piece in order to achieve the desired result.
 It can be considered one of the most versatile processes within forging, offering the ability to produce many pieces.
 It does come with a number of benefits when compared with forging processes, including:

-• Versatility – Machining can be done with a number of materials, not just metal.
-It can be used on plastics, composites, and metals making it a great choice for a variety of applications.
+- Versatility – Machining can be done with a number of materials, not just metal.
+It can be used on plastics, composites, and metals making it more versatile for a variety of applications.

-• Accuracy – machining can produce highly accurate dimensions and tolerances in comparison to other forging techniques, meaning it can ensure parts are made to the highest precision.
+- Accuracy – Machining can produce highly accurate dimensions and tolerances in comparison to forging techniques, meaning it can ensure parts are made to the highest precision.

 Much like forging, it does however come with a number of disadvantages that are considered per specific project: